Patient and wife. Actor portrayal

 Emotional challenges

-It’s not surprising that Parkinson’s hallucinations and delusions can also present emotional issues for everyone involved.
-These symptoms can cause emotional distress and increase the burden on the caregiver.
+It's not surprising that Parkinson's-related hallucinations and delusions can also present emotional issues for everyone involved.
+These symptoms can cause emotional distress and increase the burden on the care partner.
 It’s important to remember that these symptoms are a part of the disease.

 What is the most important information I should know about NUPLAZID?